 The word “vitamin” comes from the Latin word vita – “life” and amine, a group of low-molecular organic compounds relatively simple in structure and diverse in chemical nature.

 Vitamins are contained in food in very small quantities and therefore belong to micronutrients.
-To vitamins do not include microelements and essential amino acids.
+Vitamins do not include microelements and essential amino acids.

 There are 13 vitamins that are important to your body working well.

 The 13 vitamins are divided into 2 categories: fat-soluble and water-soluble.

 The fat-soluble vitamins are A, D, E, and K. They are stored in the fat tissue and liver.
 These vitamins are used slowly.

 Water-soluble vitamins are C and the eight B vitamins: folate, biotin, pantothenic acid, niacin, thiamin, riboflavin, vitamin B6, and vitamin B12.
 Water-soluble vitamins are used quickly.
 As these vitamins are needed in very small amounts, they are also referred to as micronutrients.